-2 When applying the load, it is not to affect the stress at the point of reference.
-Torsional moments, especially, are to be applied in accordance with the following (1) to (3) as standard:

-- (1) Torsional moments acting on hull girders are to be applied to structural model as a series of bulkhead torsional moments resulting in a stepped curve.
+- 2 When applying the load, it is not to affect the axial stress caused by hull girder loads at the point of reference. - 3 Torsional moments are, as a standard, to be applied in accordance with the following (1) to (3): - (1) Torsional moments acting on hull girders are to be applied to structural models as a series of bulkhead torsional moments resulting in a stepped curve.
 An approximated torsional step moment curve is shown in Fig. 5.5.2-3. - (2) Torsional moments applied to bulkheads are the net change in torsional moment over the effective range of the bulkhead.
 The effective range of a bulkhead is the distance between the midpoints of the two adjacent bulkheads.
-The torsional moments at bulkhead i (kN-m) are specified as the following formulae: (See Fig. 5.5.2-4).
+The torsional moments at bulkhead i (kN-m) are specified as the following formulae (See Fig. 5.5.2-4):